 The future of globalization is at risk.
-The United Kingdom’s decision to withdrawal from the EU single market, President Trump’s resistance to free trade, and the surge of nationalistic anti-immigration populist movements in Europe are just a few threats to the global economic order.
+The United Kingdom’s decision to withdraw from the EU single market, President Trump’s resistance to free trade, and the surge of nationalistic anti-immigration populist movements in Europe are just a few threats to the global economic order.
 During the World Economic Forum’s annual meeting in January, globalization was among the top five priorities.
 The upcoming G20 Summit in July will provide another golden opportunity for heads of state and government to make the case for the benefits of free markets and to encourage countries to avoid harmful protectionist policies.

 The eroding support for free trade and open borders has put globalization on the verge of retreat.
 Protectionists view the free flow of goods and people as a source of inequality and a threat to local jobs.
 This misconception arises because the gains from globalization are widely dispersed, while small losses are highly concentrated and more tangible.
 Governments often tend to reverse economic integration to protect the special interests that lose from globalization.
 Yet according to the Peterson Institute for International Economics, the overall gains from globalization outweigh losses by a ratio of at least 10 to 1.
 Countries should not undo years of integration, because the benefits from globalization are much greater for economies as a whole.